Academic Fellowships Program in Russia

 Applications and Inquiries

-The application deadline for the Academic Fellowships in Russia (AFR) Program is December 2, 2019.
-All application materials must be submitted by the application deadline.
-Please note that applicants must be US citizens, and all AFR programs must take place between June 1, 2020 and December 31, 2021.
+The application deadline for the Academic Fellowships in Russia (AFR) Program is early December.
+Please note that applicants must be US citizens.
 Individuals interested in applying should check the program website for more information and access to the online application.

 Carnegie Corporation of New York